Please be sure to read all rules thoroughly before applying to Blerdcon Exhibitions.

 Vendor Booth Space

-Vendors will have a 10’x8’ taped off area.
-You may use the space in this area any way that you wish.
-If your booth or display extends beyond your taped off area, you will be asked to adjust your arrangement to fit your booth space.
+Vendors will have a 10’x8’ area.
+You may use the space in this area in any way that you wish.
+If your booth or display extends beyond your area, you will be asked to adjust your arrangement to fit your booth space.
 Failure to do so may result in eviction from the Exhibitions Hall.
 Dimensions are subject to change.

 Artist Table Space